 Do you have a weekly prayer meeting that members aren't attending?
 Do you know why they're not attending?

-Finding out the why is the most critical step you can take.
-From that point, you can begin to create a plan to address the concerns.
+Finding out the why is the most critical step.
+From that point, you can create a plan to address the concerns.

-For example, maybe the members of your church want to attend, but they don't have anyone to watch their kids.
+For example, maybe your church's inactive membership want to attend but don't have anyone to watch their kids.
 There are two potential solutions to this problem.

 The first solution is to provide child care.
 Have members rotate as volunteers so the same people don't miss the meeting every week.

-Another possible solution is to move the prayer meeting to the same time as a kid's program, that way, you will already have volunteers in place.
-The downside to this solution is that it prevents anyone working in the kid's program from attending.
+Another possible solution is to move the prayer meeting to the same time as your kids' program.
+This would allow families to drop off their children with volunteers while engaging in prayer.
+The downside to this solution is that it prevents anyone working in the kids' program from attending.

 Other reasons members might not attend include: